 Green lipped mussels hail from crisp waters of New Zealand.
-This magical ingredient works on a genetic level to prevent joint degeneration.
-Green lipped mussels actively cease the growth of an enzyme called cyclooxygenase that is responsible for causing painful joint inflammation.
+This magical ingredient works on a genetic level to promote joint health.
+Green lipped mussels help prevent the growth of an enzyme called cyclooxygenase that is responsible for causing uncomfortable joint inflammation.

 Protein is King